chazlever/rickybobby/README.md

-       --kafka-username value  (kafka) Username for SASL authentication to Kafka brokers --kafka-password value  (kafka) Password for SASL authentication to Kafka brokers --kafka-brokers value   (kafka) List of Kafka brokers --help, -h              show help
+       --kafka-username value  (kafka) Username for SASL authentication to Kafka brokers --kafka-password value  (kafka) Password for SASL authentication to Kafka brokers --kafka-brokers value   (kafka) List of Kafka brokers --output-file value     File to output data to (use with --output-type flag) --help, -h              show help
        --version, -v           print the version
     The application is broken out into two different commands that affect where